Abidon-J-F/Personal-Development/Python/README.md

 # Python (Programming Language)
-List of Python software projects I have completed during my free time.
+List of Python software projects I have completed in my free time.

 Software project scenarios were presented to me by Kaggle, Codecademy, YouTube, Programming Languages Discord servers and books.